weesan/es_cli/README.md

 $ es shards | grep "UNASSIGNED"
 ```

-### Some unix-like commands which treat the indices as "files":
+### Some unix-like commands which treat the indices as "files"

 ```
 $ es ls